 EBSD is an important characterization method used for studying the effects of orientation on deformation behavior.
 It is used to determine the crystallographic orientation, which plays a major role in both these deformation modes.

-Nanoindentation is an indentation hardness testing method, where the volume of material sampled and the size of the indenter are sufficiently small, so that local differences in microstructure and grain orientation can be examined thoroughly.
+Nanoindentation is an indentation hardness testing method, where the volume of material sampled and the size of the indenter is sufficiently small so that local differences in microstructure and grain orientation can be examined thoroughly.

 In this example, a Hysitron PI 87 SEM PicoIndenter was utilized to place a range of indents inside the microstructure of an Inconel 600 nickel-based superalloy developed for EBSD analysis.